Turao/n26-transactions/README.md

 - [x] Project has integration tests
   - > See tests @ `src/it`

+---

-> Full disclosure: No one asked me to make this repo private nor answered me when I asked about making this publicly available.
+**Full disclosure:** No one asked me to make this repo private nor answered me when I asked about making this publicly available.